burrrata/temp-tps-docs/docs/allocations/user-guide.md

 <br>

-## How do I use the Allocation app?
+## How do I use the Allocations app?

 <img src='https://cdn-images-1.medium.com/max/2160/1*PRCNTHvTHvOJQajJq6SZOQ.png' />